Friday, October 30, 2015

-Articles from across the Web that we at the IBM Center for The Business of Government found interesting, June 1 - 5, 2015.
-Dan Chenok Administration registers concerns about continued sequestration priorities in appropriations bills being considered in
+Articles from across the Web that we at the IBM Center for The Business of Government found interesting, October 26-30, 2015.
+Dan Chenok OMB proposes changes to the core information policy circular, A130 -- with a focus on #security and #privacy: http

 Pages